muan/spiffing-node/readme.md

 ## Spiffing-node

-Write CSS using proper English in ruby apps with Spiffing.
+Write CSS using proper English anywhere with Spiffing.

-Spiffing is a node module version of [Spiffing CSS](http://spiffingcss.com/) by [@idiot](https://twitter.com/idiot), a CSS preprocessor for British developers, or developers who prefer to write proper English.
+Spiffing is a node module version of [Spiffing CSS](http://spiffingcss.com/) by [@idiot](https://twitter.com/idiot).
+A CSS preprocessor for British developers, or developers who prefer to write proper English.

 ### Usage